The Law Commission recommendation for Shared Parenting

 - Joint physical custody – Both parents share the physical custody that the child spends equal time with both parents.

 Such provisions are however prohibited when parents don’t act in matured civilized fashion or antagonistic to each other and demonstrate an inability to cooperate.

 In Canada, however, the ability and willingness of the parent to decisions are also considered.

 In Australia, parenting orders post-divorce has a presumption of shared equal responsibility and best interest of the child is always upheld.

 To grant joint physical custody, Australian courts consider a lot of pre-conditions such as geographical proximity, compatible parenting, co-operation, ability to supervise the child etc. Before applying for the joint parentage of the child the parents need to prove other

 Shared Parenting in the United Kingdom

-In the UK, before awarding joint physical custody order, welfare principle, no delay principle, and no order principle are followed.
-Courts in the UK consider child’s welfare as the top priority and try to deliver justice as quickly as possible and always in the best interest of the child.
+In the UK, before awarding joint physical custody order, the welfare principle, no delay principle, and no order principle are followed.
+Courts in the UK consider the child’s welfare as the top priority and try to deliver justice as quickly as possible and always in the best interest of the child.
 The no-delay principle considers any delay to be against the child’s welfare and no-order considers if the order is not in favour of the child then no-order is better.